logankimm/SQLite-Clone/4_Block_Implmentation.md

     blockHeaderSize: 48,
     diskSectorSize: 512  // 512-byte sectors
 ```
+5. isFirstSectorDirty - flag that firstSector has been modified, and thus needs to be written to the disc
 7. isDisposed - reference to whether or not its deleted? - there's an event handler - yes, safety precaution to make sure removed blocks cannot be accessed

 Still confused on why field is 8 bytes?